Erasmo Castellanos Quinto: Academic

 He was an Academia Mexicana de la Lengua (Mexican Academy of the Language) member.
-An institution composed of distinguished professionals and intellectuals from diverse knowledge areas in Mexico who, in addition to their expertise field, are great Spanish language connoisseurs and scholars, particularly the ways of speaking and writing it in Mexico.
+An institution composed of professionals and intellectuals from diverse knowledge areas in Mexico who, in addition to their field of expertise, were Spanish language connoisseurs and scholars, particularly the ways of speaking and writing it in Mexico.

 Also acknowledged as notable, professor Castellanos Quinto was proposed and elected by the academics as Academy Corresponding Member at the December 28, 1919 session, occupying that position on March 20, 1920.

 Subsequently, on July 4, 1928, he was elected Academy's Full Member to occupy chair VII, but, reluctant to shine, after some time - more than four years - without him appearing to address his formal acceptance speech - although he did actively participate with other activities and speeches in other sessions - the Academy agreed in its January 4, 1933 assembly, that Castellanos Quinto should resume his role as corresponding member, electing the historian Mariano Cuevas S. J. to occupy the full member's chair that professor Castellanos, at that time, abstained from taking.

-Twenty-five years later, for his endless and outstanding brilliance and merits in Spanish language and great literature knowledge, he was again nominated and elected as an Academy Full Member, that time accepting, pronouncing his induction lecture on June 12, 1953, occupying the XIX chair,..
-Unfortunately, the Academy couldn't got his inaugural speech to publish it.
+Twenty-five years later, for his endless and outstanding brilliance and merits in Spanish language and great literary knowledge, he was again nominated and elected as an Academy Full Member, that time accepting, pronouncing his induction lecture on June 12, 1953, occupying the XIX chair.
+Unfortunately, the Academy could not get his inaugural speech to publish it.